In this article

 We had so much passion and we loved what we were doing, we wanted to have our own space so that we could live and breathe the referrals program while we were building it.

 Fortunately, we know of a way to get some space for us.
 Found a place, booked it, and did a one week offsite where we were all working together.
-Great bonding experience for all of us, had a ton of fun.
-Very solid foundation for what we wanted going forward.
+A great bonding experience for all of us had a ton of fun.
+A very solid foundation for what we wanted going forward.

 - 3 months

 - Growth became the largest outside contributor to the mobile apps

 - We managed to pick up an additional engineer for web development

 Launched Jan 22nd on Web, iOS, and Android simultaneously.

 How Airbnb Referrals 2.0 actually works

 Here’s a little demo of how it works on the Web.